Darwin Core Data Package guide

 }

-file containing dataset-level metadata, the dataset would consists of the following files that may be zipped for easier transfer:
+Together with an eml.xml file containing dataset-level metadata, the dataset would consist of the following files that could be zipped for easier transfer:

 datapackage.json